nagarakesh4/spring-boot-routing/README.md

 SpringApplication.run will help in boostrapping the application.
 This starts the spring and also tomcat webserver (for this project).
 ###mvn spring-boot:run
 this command helps in running the app (deploy)

+####Executable jar/ war file -  useful for prod environment
+Executable jar/war files contain compiled classes and all dependecies required for the application.
+Creating an executable jar/ war file will be useful when trying to deploy to any cloud platform.
+For the application that we have just created, add ####spring-boot-maven-plugin dependecy to pom thereby making the app to be distributed across any environment.